theDarkHorse17/coolsite01/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as you see fit.
 Attribution is appreciated but not required.

 Contact
 If you have any questions, suggestions, or collaboration opportunities, please feel free to reach out to me.
-You can find my contact information on my portfolio website.
+You can find my contact information on my portfolio website.https://thedarkhorse17.github.io/portfolio.github.io/

 Thank you for stepping into my world of captivating digital realities.
 Enjoy the journey!

-- Your Name
+- TheDarkHorse